 Women run numerous small business enterprises in Africa.
 Additionally, women are rising up to the challenge and are helping decrease the main problems found in Africa.
 Some of these issues include unemployment, poverty, diseases, illiteracy among others.
 These Chamas ensure that it is possible for women to establish these businesses.
 The Chamas are found both in the countryside and in the urban areas.
 This is one of the best ways to eradicate poverty.
 The advantage of becoming a member of this Chama is that they not only support the financial aspect of its members but they also help develop their social aspects as well.

 The group members.
 Another reason why women join Chamas is that they are useful when they try to educate their children and cater to their basic needs, and social lives.
 It is also useful in contribution payments in times of weddings and funerals.
 These group members share their struggles and success and lift each other’s businesses and general lives.
 For those that form a kitty on lending, the interest rates are also affordable.

 One can join as many Chamas as possible and this helps in ensuring one may advance their lives without depending on their salary.

 Several households in Africa have members who belong to such Chamas and they help develop these homes in numerous ways.
 The conjoined efforts of these Chamas help members to finally access financial aid from microfinance.
-During investment, especially in relation to investment group loans, the members of such Chamas help empower women, to develop socially and economically as these funds help them venture into different business which betters their daily lives.
+During investment, especially in relation to investment group loans, the members of such Chama’s help empower women, to develop socially and economically as these funds help them venture into different businesses which better their daily lives.